PeDiot/twitter-inflation-perception/README.md

 ## Objective

-To evaluate inflation perception, we calculate the daily number of tweets about inflation or prices as well as measuring the sentiment of each tweet with transformer-based models.
+**To assess inflation perception, we count the daily number of tweets about inflation or prices and measure the sentiment of each tweet with transformer-based models.
+By doing so, we aim at getting insights on both the volume of inflation-related tweets and their polarity.**

 ## Project overview